Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: PROBLEM FORMULATION

 \subsection{Tire Level}

-Given plant $P$ with coordinate system $B = \{X, Y, Z\}$, we attach a local body-fixed 3D coordinate system $B_w = \{X_w, Y_w, Z_w\}$ to the center of each tire.
-The $X_w$ axis points the rotating direction of the tire, the $Y_w$ axis points leftward at 90\textdegree ~to the $X_w$ axis, and the $Z_w$ axis is parallel to $Z$ (see Fig. \ref{fig:pure_rolling}).
+\looseness=-1 Given plant $P$ with coordinate system $B = \{X, Y, Z\}$, we attach a local body-fixed 3D coordinate system $B_w = \{X_w, Y_w, Z_w\}$ to the center of each tire.
+The $X_w$ axis points in the tire's rotating direction, the $Y_w$ axis points leftward at 90\textdegree ~to the $X_w$ axis, and the $Z_w$ axis is parallel to $Z$ (see Figure~\ref{fig:pure_rolling}).

 The tire has the velocity vector $V_w=(V_{w_x}, V_{w_y})$ in the $X_wY_w$ plane, the angular velocity $\omega$ about the $Y_w$ axis, and the tire-road force is defined as $F_w = ^\top$ in $B_w$.
 The tire has the state space $\mathcal{S}_w \subseteq \mathbb{R}^3$ with the state vector $s_w \in \mathcal{S}_w$ described by $s_w = ^\top$.